Back to docs

 2. 2.Configure the behavior:

-• -Path pattern: /lp/* (or your chosen folder path followed by /*)
+• -Path pattern: /use-cases/* (or your chosen folder path followed by /*)

 • -Origin and origin groups: Select the FlintOrigin you created in Step 2